mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     .. deprecated:: 5.1

         Since Krita 5.1, this is removed.
 Instead it's now possible to configure the navigation gestures inside the :ref:`canvas_input_settings`.

 Enable Smooth Zooming
     When using |mousescroll|, zooming switches between predefined zoom levels.
 Turning this on switches that to be a smooth increment.

+    .. deprecated:: 5.1

+Zoom Steps between powers of two
+    How many zoom steps there are between values that are powers of 2.

+    .. what does this mean???????

 Kinetic Scrolling (Needs Restart)
     This enables kinetic scrolling for scrollable areas.